Well, wonder no more – I can tell you what we all ultimately want to do:-

 Okay, maybe I am exaggerating a bit here but you get my point.

-So what does really matter in our lives?
+So what really matters in our lives?

 “You’re imperfect, and you’re wired for struggle, but you are worthy of love and belonging.” – Brené Brown